Strengthening Achievement: The Bangor School Department Assessment System

 Bangor students continue to achieve at high levels

 The Bangor School Department’s effective use of assessment data has been a primary driver in the sustained high student achievement levels K-12.
 Long before state and federal accountability mandates, the systematic process of collecting and analyzing multiple sources of data to inform instruction and to improve the instructional program was foundational practice in each of our schools.
 Consistently, Bangor students outperform their peers at both the state and national level often at statistically significant levels on a variety of measures while continuing to demonstrate high levels of learning on locally designed assessments.
-With a matriculation rate of 88.7 percent for Bangor High School graduating seniors, with 78.1 percent pursuing post-secondary education, with Bangor earning the Standard and Poor’s Outperformer Award and with two schools recognized as a National School of Excellence (Bangor High School 2001, James F. Doughty School 2010) by the United States Department of Education, Bangor’s core belief in the power of data to shape instruction continues to push learning for students to accelerated levels.
+With a matriculation rate of 88.7 percent for Bangor High School graduating seniors, with 78.1 percent pursuing post-secondary education, with Bangor earning the Standard and Poor’s Outperformer Award and with three schools recognized as a National Blue Ribbon School of Excellence (Bangor High School 2001, James F. Doughty School 2010, and Fourteenth Street School 2017) by the United States Department of Education, Bangor’s core belief in the power of data to shape instruction continues to push learning for students to accelerated levels.

 Bangor’s multi-tiered assessment system generates meaningful data when examined in the context of learning expectations, targets, and standards.
 This information is invaluable to our understanding of the effectiveness of various assessment measures and the strength and capacity of our instructional program.

 In accordance with Maine law, all third year high school students at Bangor High sit for the administration of the Scholastic Aptitude Test (SAT) to measure college and career readiness.
 Bangor High School leadership along with faculty review and analyze the data including trends in the data to ensure curriculum design, instructional practice, and individualized student planning provide students with a continuous growth model for learning aligned to college and career readiness standards and consistent with high expectations of performance.